mm-aditya/OS_Assignments/README.md

 ## Compilation

+ Update: You can now simply navigate to the OS_Assignments_jar folder and run this command (with the graph files in the same folder):
+> java -jar OS\ Assignments.jar <name-of-graph-file>

 Since this code contains a visualizer you're going to have to include these JAR files in your depencies: <https://nchc.dl.sourceforge.net/project/jung/jung/jung-2.0.1/jung2-2_0_1.zip>

 As we are using the IntelliJ IDE for Java, our directory must be set to `/src/OSLab1`.
 You can change this in your code to whichever directory you wish to use.